Expert advice

 How to Get Rid of “Wet Dog” Smell in Your Home

-Wet dog smell lives in the carpets, rugs, bed and couch a dog uses, and flares with humidity.
+Wet dog smell lives in the carpets and rugs a dog uses, and flares with humidity.
 Why air freshener fails, and how cleaning the reservoirs at the source removes it for good.

 Cleaning Carpets Before Moving In vs After Moving Out